reskillamericans/website/content/docs/cookbook.md

 You should also upload a profile picture of the person and store it in the same directory, naming it `profile.jpg`.
 Please be sure to save the profile picture in the maximum resolution available, since Hugo will downscale it appropriately.

+The order these appear in the carousel is given by the numerical order of the `order` front-matter property.  *Note: This does NOT have to be an integer, so if you want to insert a Testimonial between to others, just pick a number half-way between the two.*

 In rare cases, we have been given an image that was taken with a rotation in it.
 The rescaling process removes that knowledge, and so it will display sideways!